delta-io/delta/PROTOCOL.md

 ### Transaction Identifiers
 Transaction identifiers allow external systems that are modifying a Delta table to record application-specific metadata regarding the latest `version` for a given `appId` that has committed successfully.
-By recording this information atomically with other actions in the table version file, Delta enables these systems to make their transactions _idempotent_.
+By recording this information atomically with other actions in the delta file, Delta enables these systems to make their transactions _idempotent_.

 For example, the [Delta Sink for Apache Spark's Structured Streaming](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/sources/DeltaSink.scala) ensures exactly-once semantics when writing a stream into a table using the following process:
  1. Record in a write-ahead-log the data that will be written, along with a monotonically increasing identifier for this batch.